 - Have them come in for a face-to-face interview (use this to assess who they are as a person)

-Once you’ve hired the right people, it’s important to consciously build a good work culture.
-One tool Will uses to do that is empowering staff to give a $50 thank you bonus to other team members on a regular basis.
+Once you’ve hired the right people, it’s important to build a good work culture consciously.
+One tool Will uses to do that is empowering staff to give a $50 thank-you bonus to other team members regularly.

 - Have them give them in the weekly meeting